-The city of Toccoa receives its Fiscal Year 2012 audit report.
+The city of Toccoa receives good news on its Fiscal Year 2016 audit.

-“Our opinion was unqualified, or clean, which says that those financial statements are materially correct,” said Black.
-“It is what you would hope to receive and it is good.”
+“Our overall report was unmodified, or clean, which says the financials are materially correct,” said Black.
+“That is the opinion you hope to receive and the one you did receive.”